joshfrench/om-wiki-fork/Advanced-Tutorial.md

 the reference cursor the same as any other cursor.

-Many existing convulted patterns around the manipulation of application data can circumvented simply by using reference cursors and designing a simple API that any component can call into.
+Many existing convulted patterns around the manipulation of application data can be circumvented simply by using reference cursors and designing a simple API that any component can call into.

 ## Further Investigation Needed